In my media feed today was an article with the above title.

 It begins: “Every June, the LGBTQ+ community and allies celebrate Pride Month, an opportunity to center and celebrate LGBTQ+ people in their fullness, to look back on strides toward equity, and to imagine a world where celebration and full inclusion is the norm, not an exception.
 For many Christians, however, Pride Month is looked upon with judgment and reproach, and is seen as an opportunity to preach vitriol against LGBTQ people.
 Pride is an opportunity, not just for the LBGTQ community to celebrate, but for non-LGBTQ people to repent and to enter into a more holistically Christ-like way of being.
 In many ways, Pride Month became necessary because of homophobic Christians.
 As a collective (though there are denominations such as the UCC and Episcopal traditions that have long worked toward greater inclusion), Christians, particularly conservative evangelicals, have created much of the context for the historic exclusion, abuse, victimizing and othering of LGBTQ people”.

 When a friend of mine, who has been a great help in the past when I have coordinated those events announced he was organizing a local Pride event, I felt happy to publicise what was to take place.
 It is not a matter of endorsing or not endorsing what is being planned – people need to make up their own minds on the matter, but rather respecting the rights of “the other” to do what they feel is appropriate (as long as it does not harm other people or break the law).
 As a libertarian, I care little where people stand on the LBGTQ+ spectrum, and have friends on all points in that continuum.
 As a gospel preacher that thinks theologically, I am clear what I believe on these matters (read my books) and urge fellow Christians to hold their nerve rather than being sucked into a culture that too often dishonours God by unnecessary compromise.
+I remain concerned that part of societal shutting down of religious freedom, free speech etc. may include those who do NOT support pride events.
 I continue to be challenged when it comes to carrying out the great command to love my neighbour, which is not only about accepting them and being inclusive etc. but encouraging them to be the sort of people God would have us all to be.
-As for me, I still have some way to go!
-But if pressed on the matter, I will not be celebrating Pride quite in the same way the author might have had in mind.
+As for me, I still have a way to go!
+But if pressed on the matter, I will not be celebrating Pride quite in the same way the author might have had in mind, but will respect the views of a number of friends who will.